 Let’s begin with a definition.
 “Private label” products are manufactured by one company for sale under the brand name of another company, often a retailer or wholesaler.
 Private label opportunities are not limited to supplying retailers; many brand owners use third party manufacturers to produce their goods.

 There are several synonyms for “private label”; private brands, store brands, retailer brands, corporate brands, own brands, control brands and control label (a term used by Loblaw).
-Manufacturers of private label are called contract packers or manufactures, co-packers, co-manufacturers, suppliers or vendors.
+Manufacturers of private label are called contract packers or manufacturers, co-packers, co-manufacturers, suppliers or vendors.

 Being a co-packer has some major advantages, assuming the private label products are successful.